FeMicheletti/Web-Scraping/README.md

 ### Javascript
 - Progress: <b>0%</b>
 - Plan
-    - Access Pichau, Terabyte and Kabum to scrap the prices by processor
+    - Access Yahoo to scrape the changes on the first 5 pages
     - Show the results in html or excel (To decide)
-    - Show the better price in cash and in installments
+    - display which is rising and which is falling, trying to create a graph of the changes currently

 ---